lmagyar/homeassistant-addon-tailscale-beta/tailscale/README.md

 > This is a **fork** of the [community add-on][community_addon]!
 >
 > Changes:
->   - Release unreleased changes from community add-on:
->     - Failsafe enabling of UDP GRO for forwarding
->     - Update Add-on base image to v16.0.1
 >   - Release unmerged changes from community add-on:
 >     - Optionally copy Tailscale Proxy's certificate files to /ssl folder